 Highway Accidents Near Chandler Arizona

 Let’s face it, whether you are driving a car, SUV, truck, or operating a motorcycle, sooner or later you will find yourself on an Arizona highway.
-The dangers of highway travel are imminent, but sometimes not so obvious.
+The dangers of highway accidents are imminent, but sometimes not so obvious.

 The Dangers of Driving on the Highways and Byways nearby Chandler Arizona

 Have you or a loved one been involved in a highway motor vehicle accident because of another driver’s negligent behavior?
-If so, it just makes sense to consult with a Chandler Arizona highway accident attorney.
+If so, it just makes sense to consult with a Chandler Arizona highway accidents attorney.
 Call Us Today (602) 910-2005

 Highway Accidents In Chandler Arizona USA

 2019: According to preliminary estimates from National Highway Traffic Safety Administration (NHTSA), 36,120 people died in motor vehicle crashes in 2019, down 1.2 percent from 36,560 in 2018.
-The drop in 2019 was the third consecutive annual decline, which occurred despite a 0.9 percent increase in vehicle miles travelled from 2018.
-According to NHTSA, fatalities decreased slightly in 2019 for drivers, passengers motorcyclists, pedestrians and pedal cyclists.
+The drop in 2019 was the third consecutive annual decline, which occurred despite a 0.9 percent increase in vehicle miles traveled from 2018.
+According to NHTSA, fatalities decreased slightly in 2019 for drivers, passengers motorcyclists, pedestrians, and pedal cyclists.
 Fatalities rose slightly in crashes involving large trucks and older drivers.
 The total fatality rate, measured as deaths per 100 million vehicle miles traveled, dropped to 1.10 in 2019, from 1.13 in 2018.
 NHTSA property damage figures shown below are based on accidents reported to the police and exclude fender benders.